 - 1 lemon

-Add the coconut milk and simmer for 5 minutes until the sauce has thickened (add a splash of water if it dries out too much).
+- Add the coconut milk, then simmer for 5 minutes until the sauce has thickened (add a splash of water if it dries out too much).
 Season with salt and pepper to your taste.